Park Rangers Warn That Visitors Face Fines Up To $250K For Taking Historic Artifacts From Folsom Lake

 FOLSOM (CBS13) — State park rangers are asking people to leave the historic artifacts that are now re-emerging from the Folsom Lake bed alone.

-With the water levels so low, ruins and other artifacts are starting to surface.READ MORE: Dixie Fire Update: 142,940 Acres Now Burned, 18 Percent Containment Reported
+With the water levels so low, ruins and other artifacts are starting to surface.READ MORE: San Juan Unified Offers Signing Bonus To Get Teachers In Classrooms

 What is now the lakebed was once used for gold mining and farming, with settlements dotting the landscape.
 Folsom Dam was built in the 1950s and the remains of those settlements were slowly swallowed as the reservoir filled.

-Still, the foundations of many of those settlements can still be seen when the water level gets low enough – as it has in 2021 with California seeing a historic drought.READ MORE: 15-Year-Old Omari Ernest-Zakee Lowery Identified As Antelope Deadly Shooting Victim
+Still, the foundations of many of those settlements can still be seen when the water level gets low enough – as it has in 2021 with California seeing a historic drought.READ MORE: Dixie Fire Grows To 181,289 Acres; 20% Contained

 Before people go out exploring, however, rangers would like to remind visitors that both federal and state law protect the artifacts.

 Visitors are prohibited from digging, handling, or taking any historic artifacts from the lakebed.
-Unlike on other beaches, metal detectors are also prohibited.MORE NEWS: Pedestrian Left With Serious Injuries After Being Struck By Car On Mack Road
+Unlike on other beaches, metal detectors are also prohibited.MORE NEWS: 'Makes You Pause And Makes You Think': South Land Park Neighbors Alarmed By Homicide

 With the area normally covered by water protected under the Archeological Resources Protection Act, people could face fines of up to $250,000 and prison time for removing artifacts.